UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 git clone git@github.com:MarneeDear/2018-12-07-git-workshop.git
 ```

-Let's git do its thing.
+Let's Git do its thing.

 Once it is done you can change directories to go to the new repository.